 2. The applicant must have satisfactorily completed master’s degree or master’s level program in Acupuncture/ Oriental Medicine from an ACAOM accredited/pre-accredited program or institution.

-3. If the applicant is not VUIM Alumna, a comprehensive transcript analysis must be completed by the Academic Dean and demonstrate that all applicable master’s level AOM coursework completed is equivalent to VUIM’s MSA degree requirements in terms of content, rigor, and credit hour requirements.
-There is a $300 fee for this evaluation.
+3. If the applicant is not a VUIM Alum, a comprehensive transcript analysis must be completed by the Academic Dean and demonstrate that all applicable master’s level AOM coursework completed is equivalent to VUIM’s MSA or MSOM degree requirements in terms of content, rigor, and credit hour requirements.
+There is a $400 fee for this evaluation.
 The results of this review may require the student to complete coursework at VUIM in addition to the 32.2 credits noted in the program.

-4. The applicant who graduated more than 5 years prior to entering the PD must also complete a written examination and a practical OSCE (Objective Structured Clinical Exam) to demonstrate retention of knowledge and competencies.
+4. Any applicant who graduated more than 5 years prior to entering one of the PD programs must also complete a written examination and a practical OSCE (Objective Structured Clinical Exam) to demonstrate retention of knowledge and competencies.